abrahamebij/number-guessing-game/README.md

 🎯 [Whatsapp TV](www.bit.ly/Frontend_Channel)

-`Please kindly install the app by playing the game on Chrome`
+`Kindly install the app by playing the game on Chrome`

 ## Play on Champ!!!